Documenting the American South Logo

 ZENO PONDER:

 Mars Hill.
 So yes, that law . . . it was effective and very quickly started bringing in fruits.
-We had the first industry—and this was the first in Madison county in its whole history of 100 years, except for the child labor deal in the old mill, cotton mill in Marshall.
-And it's been closed for 50 years.
+We had the first industry—and this was the first in Madison County in its whole history of a hundred years, except for the child labor deal in the old mill, cotton mill in Marshall.
+And it's been closed for fifty years.
 It hasn't been doing anything since child labor was outlawed.
 Just sitting there idle.
 And incidentally we put it to work.
 We got a chair manufacturing outfit in there.

-At this point then, in 54 and then on in 55 and 56 when you had consolidated both your control and your ability to move the county along.
+At this point then, in '54 and then on in '55 and '56 when you had consolidated both your control and your ability to move the county along.
 Getting your industry in and I'm sure you were interested in your schools and the roads and getting money from Raleigh.
-Did . . . did . . . well, Madison county has this long history of Republicanism.
+Did . . . did . . . well, Madison County has this long history of Republicanism.
 They had been in control; they had affected people's lives, influenced the family.
-With Haywood Watanga Yancey and Avery and Mitchell.
-Did you feel in the late 50s as
+With Haywood, Watauga, Yancey, and Avery, and Mitchell.
+Did you feel in the late '50s as

 Page 33